 When he released his Biograph box set in '85 there was a pertinent comment by Dylan in the lengthy essay which threw Self Portrait back into context, as if anyone couldn't really have guessed his intentions at the time.

 "Self Portrait was a bunch of tracks that we'd done all the time I'd gone to Nashville.
 We did that stuff to get a [studio] sound.
 To open up we'd do two or three songs, just to get things right and then we'd go on and do what we were going to do.
 And then there was a lot of other stuff that was just on the shelf.

 "But I was being bootlegged at the time and a lot of stuff that was worse was appearing on bootleg records.
 So I just figured I'd put all this stuff together and put it out, my own bootleg record, so to speak.

 "You know, if it actually had been a bootleg record, people probably would have sneaked around to buy it and played it for each other secretly.
 Also, I wasn't going to be anybody's puppet and I figured this record would put an end to that ...
 I was just so fed up with all that who people thought I was nonsense."

-No, Self Portrait wasn't a great Dylan album -- it'll be interesting to read Greil ("shit") Marcus' new essay which he has written for this version -- but it did provide the soundtrack to many hazy days and contained some lovely song . . . like this version of the Boudleaux Bryant/Gene Watson song Take Me As I am (Or Let Me Go).
+No, Self Portrait wasn't a great Dylan album -- Greil ("shit") Marcus' wrote a new essay for this version -- but it did provide the soundtrack to many hazy days and contained some lovely songs . . . like this version of the Boudleaux Bryant/Gene Watson song Take Me As I am (Or Let Me Go).

 Maybe this -- not included in the forthcoming set -- was a "message" song?